glig95/zebrafish-classifier/README.md

 # zebrafish-classifier
 The repository contains the code used to train, evaluate and visualize the results of zebrafish embryo classifiers from "Identifying zebrafish segmentation phenotype features using multiple instance learning".

 We trained the classifiers on zebrafish embryos which are either WT (nonperturbed) or have a disruption in the segmentation clock (her1;her7, tbx6_fss and DAPT classes).
-The specific type of the disruption is hard to discern by a non trained eye based on the in situ hibridization images of the zebrafish embryo.
+The specific type of the disruption is hard to discern by a non-trained eye based on the in situ hibridization images of the zebrafish embryo.
 For example:

 1. DAPT class